pog5/nealpasswordgame/CHEATS.md

 Example:
 ![image](https://github.com/pog5/nealpasswordgame/assets/62222436/3818af43-7eee-4e0c-8d2d-6b1a9c14ff9b)

-Open up the file called [chess.json](chess.json) in this repository and press Control + F, then paste in your copied fen number, you should see the text you need to type in on the `sol` field.
+Open up the file called [chess.jsonc](chess.jsonc) in this repository and press Control + F, then paste in your copied fen number, you should see the text you need to type in on the `sol` field.

 ## Google Maps bypass
 Now this one gets a bit tricky.